ruddysimon/ADS507---Practical-Data-Engineering/README.md

 To mitigate the risk of referential integrity issues, we recommend either removing unparented rows or updating them to reference a valid identifier in the parent table.
 Additionally, we advise inserting the parent table before the child tables during deployment to ensure data consistency.

 Furthermore, it is crucial to note that the **listing** table (parent table) must be inserted before the **calendar** and **reviews** tables since they both depend on the **listing_id**.
 Finally, to create unique identifiers for each row in the calendar table, we created an auto-incrementing column for its primary key.

+---

+## Data Modeling

+-**Airbnb_Seattle_Model_Creation.ipynb**

+The dataset, named listings, comprises 92 columns, and our objective is to predict the price column using different algorithms.
+Prior to our prediction analysis, we performed several data preprocessing steps, including the removal of missing values, the conversion of data types, and the utilization of label encoding and dummies for categorical variables.
+Additionally, we excluded unnecessary columns that do not have any significant impact on the price column.

+To enhance the accuracy of our prediction analysis, we utilized multicollinearity analysis to exclude columns that are highly correlated and may negatively impact our forecasting procedure.
+Overall, our approach demonstrates sound data preprocessing techniques and statistical methods that facilitate the prediction of the price column using different algorithms.
+To model the dataset and predict the price column, we employed various algorithms, including linear regression, lasso regression, xgboost, and random forest.
+To evaluate the performance of the models, we used the MAE (mean absolute error) metric.
+Our analysis revealed that the random forest algorithm achieved the best results among the models tested.

+Overall, our study incorporated sound data preprocessing techniques, statistical methods, and state-of-the-art machine learning algorithms to accurately predict the price column of the listings dataset.